 Friday dinner is an elaborate affair in our house.
 After a deadly busy weekday, he usually comes home early on Friday night.
 We enjoy our meal with a glass of wine, plan for the weekend and then go for a long walk with Momo.
-But planning Friday menu is a bit mind boggling task for me, dishes which need last minute preparations and confinement to the kitchen are a big no for the sit-down Friday night dinner.
+But planning Friday menu is a bit mind-boggling task for me, dishes which need last-minute preparations and confinement to the kitchen are a big no for the sit-down Friday night dinner.
 So we usually stick to the menu of Thai curries, stews or baked dishes, which does not demand my last minute attention and with a relaxed mood we can enjoy the meal.

 By the time Macaroni Pie was out of the oven, the weather turned dark and cloudy.
 Within a few seconds, it started pouring heavily.
 Now you must be thinking why I am talking about weather report in the midst of the pie story because once it turned dark and cloudy I lost my opportunity to use natural light for the photo-shoot, which made me panic.
 With pie dish in one hand and camera on the other, I was running around the house, in search of that perfect spot to click the images.
 Yes not to forget little Momo was trailing behind me, justifying the famous mobile network advertisement “wherever you go our network follows.”

 Finally, after shooting at different corners of the house I somehow managed to get the images of the pie, but it drenched all energy out of me so helped myself with a glass of wine and a bowl of salad.
-But now when I see the images I imagine how they would have looked if shot in natural light or in a bright sunny day.
+But now when I see the images I imagine how they would have looked if shot in natural light or on a bright sunny day.
 Maybe next time I make the pie will see how images look in bright sunlight, no matter how images look he loved the pie and we had a great start to the weekend.

 Eggless Macaroni Pie Recipe

-Yields 9 inch Pie
+Servings: 9 inch pie

-- 1 Cup all purpose flour (maida)
+- 1 Cup all purpose flour maida

-- 60g unsalted butter, chilled and cubed
+- 60 g unsalted butter chilled and cubed

 - ¼ Cup ice cold water